JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 cd -
 ```

-To perform hydro calculations, we also need to download a hydro and a particlization package.
-At the latest, for the previous hydro session, you should have downloaded both by running from within `jetscape-docker`
+To perform hydro calculations, we also need to download a hydro ( music ) and a particlization ( iSS ) package.
+In fact, in the previous hydro session, you should have already downloaded both by running from within `jetscape-docker`

 ```
 cd JETSCAPE/external_packages